VGA text mode: Underline

 The VGA hardware has the ability to enable an underline on any character that has attribute bit 0 set.
 However, since this is an MDA-compatible feature, the attribute bits not used by the MDA must be set to zero or the underline will not be shown.
 This means that only bits 3 (intensity) and 7 (blink) can be set concurrently with bit 0 (underline).
-With the default VGA palette, setting bit 0 to enable underline will also change the text colour to blue.
+With the default VGA palette, setting bit 0 to enable underline will also change the text color to blue.
 This means text in only two colors can be underlined (5555FF and 0000AA with the default palette).

 Despite all this, the underline is not normally visible in color modes, as the location of the underline defaults to a scanline below the character glyph, rendering it invisible.
 If the underline location is set to a visible scanline (as it is by default when switching to an MDA-compatible monochrome text mode), then the underline will appear.